J.P. Crawford Player Props: Mariners vs. Blue Jays

-On Saturday, J.P.
-Crawford (.297 batting average in his past 10 games, with two doubles, six walks and an RBI) and the Seattle Mariners play the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
+On Sunday, J.P.
+Crawford (hitting .324 in his past 10 games) and the Seattle Mariners face the Toronto Blue Jays, whose starting pitcher will be Alek Manoah.
 First pitch is at 4:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Blue Jays.
+In his most recent appearance, he racked up two hits (going 2-for-4 with a double and two RBI) against the Blue Jays.

 J.P.
 Crawford Game Info & Props vs. the Blue Jays